 - Post-Startup — Reviewing processes to ensure they are working as planned

 - Closure — Signing off on the process and recording it

+Effective change management processes require a set of tools and procedures, often built and run by the organizational change manager or change management teams.
 Due to the complexity of the process, and to ensure change occurs in a standardized method across a business, many companies choose to use management of change software to help streamline this process.